This site uses cookies. View our Cookie Policy to learn more about how and why.

 Sekiu

-Sekiu was born right here at the Seattle Aquarium on January 14, 2012!
-Her mother was Aniak, who passed away under our care in June 2021, and her father was Adaa, who passed away under our care in February 2022 .
-Sekiu was the 11th pup to be successfully born at the Aquarium, and the last sea otter born in a zoological facility in the United States (see our FAQ for more details).
-After being transferred to the Point Defiance Zoo & Aquarium in 2017 to be a companion for their sole female at the time, she returned to us in December 2021.
+Sekiu (pronounced "SEE-cue") was born at the Seattle Aquarium on January 14, 2012.
+She was the 11th pup to be successfully born here, and the last sea otter born in a zoological facility in the United States.
+After being transferred to the Point Defiance Zoo & Aquarium in 2017 to be a companion for their sole female at the time, she returned to us in 2021.

 Why doesn’t the Seattle Aquarium have a sea otter breeding program anymore?

-The Seattle Aquarium, as well as other facilities accredited with the Association of Zoos & Aquariums (AZA), plays a vital role in sea otter conservation and collaborates with other facilities for the best management of the species.
-About a decade ago, the decision was made across all AZA-accredited U.S. zoos and aquariums to stop breeding sea otters—so more space would be available for sea otters that were rescued, rehabilitated and subsequently deemed non-releasable back to the wild (like our own Mishka).
+The Seattle Aquarium, as well as other facilities accredited with the Association of Zoos and Aquariums (AZA), plays a vital role in sea otter conservation and collaborates with other facilities for the best management of the species.
+The decision, in consultation with the U.S. Fish & Wildlife Service, was made across all AZA-accredited U.S. zoos and aquariums in 2010 to stop breeding sea otters—so more space would be available for sea otters that were rescued, rehabilitated and subsequently deemed non-releasable back to the wild (like our own Mishka).

 Quick facts